 The department has eighteen full-time teaching faculty members.
 Adjunct faculty are used to teach in some specialty areas on an "as needed" basis.
 The teaching areas and research interests of the faculty are varied and diverse from the molecular to field studies.
-Other members of the staff include a laboratory coordinator and technician, a departmental secretary, part-time student services secretary and an greenhouse technician.
+Other members of the staff include a laboratory coordinator and technician, an administrative assistant secretary,and an greenhouse technician.

 320 plus students are majors and minors in the department.
 They are majoring in biology, environmental studies, molecular biology, forensic biology and medical laboratory science.
 Students choose specific career tracks with professional goals such as pre-medicine, pre-dentistry, pre-veterinary, pre-physcal pre-occupational therapy, pre-physicians assistant, pre-optometry, pre-chiropractic, and secondary teacher licensure.
 The programs are designed and structured in consultation with the student's academic advisor.
 The study of the biological and allied helath sciences is the central theme in all of these various programs, but specific majors and degrees differ in the type and number of required courses.
 The University is on the semester system.